arygupta04/visioneerium/README.md

 # Overview

 This project aims to segment sea turtles from photographs using computer vision and deep learning techniques.
-We employed two advanced segmentation models: U-Net and Mask R-CNN.
+We employed two advanced segmentation models: U-Net and DeepLabv3+.
 The objective was to accurately identify the head, flippers, and carapace of sea turtles in the given dataset, which contains diverse images from different environmental conditions.

 # Dataset